carturoch/ex_uc/README.md

 ### Errors

-Only two errors are returned when found, both self descriptive **strings**:
+Only two errors are returned when found, both as self descriptive **strings**:

   - `"undefined origin"`: Unit for the original value can't be parsed or found in the configuration.
   - `"undetermined conversion"`: Conversion between the given units can't be determined.